 SRWC has been in consultation with the Quartz Valley Indian Reservation (QVIR) as they recently installed a simple system on Shackleford, another tributary to the Scott River.
-Conceptual planning and design work has been completed however a full design for the system will need to be completed, mainly to obtain actual survey data of the stream channel and adjacent land terrace to inform placement of infrastructure.
-There has also been work with the City of Etna and their application to the State for the "City of Etna's Water Meter Modernization and Water Security Project".
-This project for the real time flow station is complementary to the City's project.
+Conceptual planning and design work has been completed however a full design for the system will need to be completed, which willinclude obtaining accurate survey data of the stream channel and adjacent land terrace to inform placement of infrastructure (estimated at \$4,500) and design/ bid package preparation of the flow station, including a site plan, equipment specifications, and electrical and controls requirements (estimated at \$15,000).
+The project will also include negotiation of of stream gage maintenance agreements, which is estimated at \$5,000.